flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     The aircraft is unexpectedly shutting down the engines.
-This is usually caused by either a conflicting controller mapping triggering the engine shutdown e.g. when using keyboard or controller when retracting the gear or flaps.
+This is usually caused by either a conflicting controller mapping triggering the engine shutdown, e.g., when using the keyboard or controller when retracting the gear or flaps.

     Another common cause is users forgetting to fuel the aircraft.